Edinburgh Phrenological Society

 The Edinburgh Phrenological Society was founded in 1820 by George Combe, an Edinburgh lawyer, with his physician brother Andrew Combe.
 The Edinburgh Society was the first and foremost phrenology grouping in Great Britain; more than forty phrenological societies followed in other parts of the British Isles.
-The Society's influence was greatest over its first two decades but declined in the 1840s; the final meeting was recorded in 1870.
+The Society's influence was greatest over its first two decades and declined in the 1840s; the final meeting was recorded in 1870.

 The central concept of phrenology is that the brain is the organ of the mind and that human behaviour can be usefully understood in broadly neuropsychological rather than philosophical or religious terms.
 Phrenologists discounted supernatural explanations and stressed the modularity of mind.
 The Edinburgh phrenologists also acted as midwives to evolutionary theory and inspired a renewed interest in psychiatric disorder and its moral treatment.
 Phrenology claimed to be scientific but is now regarded as a pseudoscience as its formal procedures did not conform to the usual standards of scientific method.

 Edinburgh phrenologists included George and Andrew Combe; asylum doctor and reformer William A.F.
 Browne, father of James Crichton-Browne; Robert Chambers, author of the 1844 proto-Darwinian book Vestiges of the Natural History of Creation; William Ballantyne Hodgson, economist and pioneer of women's education; astronomer John Pringle Nichol; and botanist and evolutionary thinker Hewett Cottrell Watson.
 Charles Darwin, a medical student in Edinburgh in 1825–7, took part in phrenological discussions at the Plinian Society and returned to Edinburgh in 1838 when formulating his concepts concerning natural selection.

 Background

 Phrenology emerged from the views of the medical doctor and scientific researcher Franz Joseph Gall in 18th-century Vienna.
 Gall suggested that facets of the mind corresponded to regions of the brain, and that it was possible to determine character traits by examining the shape of a person's skull.
 This "craniological" aspect was greatly extended by his one-time disciple, Johann Spurzheim, who coined the term phrenology and saw it as a means of advancing society by social reform (improving the material conditions of human life).

 In 1815, the Edinburgh Review published a hostile article by anatomist John Gordon, who called phrenology a "mixture of gross errors" and "extravagant absurdities".
 In response, Spurzheim went to Edinburgh to take part in public debates and to perform brain dissections in public.
-Whilst he was received politely by the scientific and medical community there, many were troubled by the philosophical materialism inherent in phrenology.
+Although he was received politely by the scientific and medical community there, many were troubled by the philosophical materialism implicit in phrenology.
 George Combe, a lawyer who had previously been skeptical, became a convert to phrenology after listening to Spurzheim's commentary as he dissected a human brain.